VincentWang333/acme_platform/README.md

                           (except common data, there are more fridge related data such as ice level, water leak etc.)
 #POST /devices/fridges/ -> add new specific type (fridges) device
 ```
-Since this api havs only two device type implemented, only car list, fridge list and all device list can be retrived.
+Since this api has only two device types implemented, only car list, fridge list and all device list can be retrived.